JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 Strahler (1952)

-If the user inputs contour lines, the values ​​will be calculated taking into account all elevations in the DEM, and then the area and volume values ​​will be interpolated to the contour lines input by the user.
+If the user inputs contour lines, the values ​​will be calculated taking into account all elevations in the DEM, and then the area values ​​will be interpolated to the contour lines input by the user and then the volume will be calculated.

-This tool calculates the empty volume of the DEM by elevation, it is analogous to the "fill" volume of other tools.
+This tool calculates the empty volume of the DEM by elevation.

-## Elevation - area - volume solid
+## Elevation - area - volume above

 | Elevation (m)     | Area (m2) | Volume (m3) |
 |-------------|----------------|---------------------|